50 best movies to watch on Netflix right now - TheNewsTrace

 Okja (2017)

-Put together to cry in the event you watch this heartwarming story from Bong Joon-Ho (if he sounds acquainted, that’s as a result of he simply dominated award season along with his newest movie Parasite).
-Okja is a barely odd story following a woman and her best pal, an enormous bizarre animal referred to as Okja.
-Quickly the pair discover themselves battling the CEO (Tilda Swinton) of an enormous firm who needs to take Okja away.
-There’s a transparent agenda underlying the story, animal activism is a pressure all through, and the movie doesn’t shrink back from that.
-Joon-Ho’s splendidly refreshing odd model blends with slight preachy notes, nevertheless it comes collectively to give you a stunning movie.
+Put together to cry when you watch this heartwarming story from Bong Joon-Ho (if he sounds acquainted, that’s as a result of he simply dominated award season along with his newest movie Parasite).
+Okja is a barely odd story following a woman and her best good friend, an enormous bizarre animal referred to as Okja.
+Quickly the pair discover themselves battling the CEO (Tilda Swinton) of an enormous firm who desires to take Okja away.
+There’s a transparent agenda underlying the story, animal activism is a pressure all through, and the movie doesn’t draw back from that.
+Joon-Ho’s splendidly refreshing odd model blends with slight preachy notes, however it comes collectively to give you a stunning movie.

 Watch on Netflix